quintana-ruiz/Implementaciones/README.md

 ## Implementations
 In this repository you can find the codes used in the course "Introduction to Scientific Computing".
-They correspond to the source code.
+They correspond to the source code written in Fortran.

 ## List of codes
 - **ctof** : Convert Celsius to Fahrenheit or Kelvin.